parisGPB/Neural-Style-Transfer/README.md

   <img width="460" src="https://github.com/telecombcn-dl/2018-dlai-team5/blob/master/Utils/formula4.png">
 </p>
 There are others ways to implement Color Preservation in Style Transfer, but here it is explained the one it has been implemented.

+These improvements have been implemented in this [notebook](https://colab.research.google.com/drive/14rGJRCrlF8-Mhalebf4mfUK_zua1c6cn).

 ## Fast Neural Style Transfer